Police: Fayetteville Couple Starved, Handcuffed Child As Punishment

 The school eventually created an alternate eating schedule to accommodate the boy's extreme hunger, according to the affidavit.

-Miranda said the boy only ate about three nights per week for months, according to the affidavit.
+Miranda said her son only ate about three nights per week for months, according to the affidavit.

+Sgt.
+Anthony Murphy, Fayetteville police spokesman, said it's important people come forward with their concerns.

+"They could be saving someone's life," Murphy said.
+"This could still be going on if someone didn't say something."

 During an interview with the boy and his siblings at the Children's Safety Center, police found the boy had a distended stomach, was extremely skinny and that bones in his chest and ribs were visible.